EliaFantini/Noise2Noise-Lite-two-ligther-versions-of-the-famous-AI-denoiser-for-small-images/README.md

 </p>

-This project is a revisiting of the famous denoiser Noise2Noise (click [here](https://arxiv.org/abs/1803.04189) for the original paper), which doesn't need any clean image but can be trained only using noisy data.
+This project is a revisiting of the famous denoiser Noise2Noise (click [here](https://arxiv.org/abs/1803.04189) for the original paper), an image denoising network trained without a clean reference image: it doesn't need any clean image but can be trained only using noisy data.

-The revisiting was made in two versions:
+The revisiting was made in two versions, focusing on two different facets of deep learning:
-- the first one relies on the U-Net architecture of the original paper with some slight changes to make the model ligther and less flexible, since the images we had to apply our model on were much smaller than the ones used on the original model.
-Every component is part of the Pytorch library.
+- the first one relies on the U-Net architecture of the original paper with some slight changes to make the model ligther and less flexible (to avoid overfitting), since the images we had to apply our model on were much smaller than the ones used on the original model.
+Every component makes use of the PyTorch framework, in particular pf the torch.nn modules and autograd.
-- the second one instead implements an even simpler model but every single component of the neural network is coded from skratch, Pytorch functions use is reduces to its barebones.
+- the second one instead implements an even simpler model but every single component of the neural network is coded from scratch, Pytorch functions use is reduced to its barebones.
+The main focus of this version is to understand and build a framework with all its constituent modules, that are the standard building blocks of deep networks, without PyTorch’s autograd (which we reimplemented from scratch).
 The following image is an example of the performance of the original Noise2Noise architecture:

 <p align="center">